The Slack handbook for HR teams

 Change among the change drivers

 At times like this, many of the most progressive HR leaders are looking underneath the company’s more obvious challenges to reconsider the fundamental dynamics of HR work.
-They’re analysing:
+They’re analyzing how:

 What are they seeing?
 That legacy collaboration tools aren’t keeping up.
-Emails, meetings and conference calls alone don’t support the way that people want and need to work today.
-Modern workers are looking for alternatives that offer the kind of experience that they get with the chat apps they use in their own time.
+Email, meetings and conference calls alone don’t support the way people want and need to work today.
+Modern workers are looking for alternatives with the kind of experience they get with the chat apps they use on their own time.

-So they’re seeking out real-time collaboration tools, but when there isn’t a standard collaboration platform for the organisation, information gets siloed and isn’t searchable.
+So they’re seeking out real-time collaboration tools, but when there isn’t a standard collaboration platform for the organization, information gets siloed and isn’t searchable.
 Conversations happen in one place (or many), and the actual work gets done in another.
-That’s not to mention the potential security risks.
+Not to mention the potential security risks.

 There’s a better way for HR to work

-HR departments at some of the world’s biggest and most innovative companies are turning to Slack, not only to streamline and automate their own discipline, but also – in partnership with IT and line-of-business leaders – to drive change across the whole enterprise.
-That’s what this guide is about: how Slack-powered HR departments get more done, make a bigger impact on the business, create more engaged work cultures and accelerate change.
+HR departments in some of the world’s biggest and most innovative companies are turning to Slack not only to streamline and automate their own discipline but also—in partnership with IT and line-of-business leaders—to drive change across the whole enterprise.
+That’s what this guide is about: how Slack-powered HR departments get more done, have a bigger impact on the business, create more engaged work cultures and accelerate change.

-Today’s HR work involves more distributed teams, more mobile work and more collaboration with other departments – all using more systems and applications.
-And that’s exactly where Slack shines: turning all that complexity into something that humans can manage.
+Today’s HR work involves more distributed teams, more mobile work and more collaboration with other departments—all using more systems and applications.
+And that’s exactly where Slack shines: turning all that complexity into something humans can manage.

 Employee experience and the HR mission

-Today, HR leaders recognise that delivering a great EX dramatically improves your company’s ability to attract, retain and engage employees.
+Today, HR leaders recognize that delivering a great EX dramatically improves your company’s ability to attract, retain, and engage employees.

 Companies that deploy Slack see immediate and long-lasting effects on EX.